-Whilst access to personal information is limited to the staff and volunteers at Grow Wakefield, Volunteers at Grow Wakefield may undertake additional tasks which involve the collection of personal details from members of the public.
+Whilst access to personal information is limited to the employees, associates and volunteers and volunteers at Grow Wakefield, Volunteers at Grow Wakefield may undertake additional tasks which involve the collection of personal details from members of the public.
 In such circumstances we will let people know why we are collecting their data and it is our responsibility to ensure the data is only used for this purpose.